alejandroschuler/r4ds-courses/README.md

   </tbody>
 </table>

 This course is based on a longer version I've taught before.
-The materials for the longer version are also accessible here so I'll give you the outline for them as well
+The materials for the longer version are also accessible here so I'll give you the outline for them as well.
+If we get through the basics we'll start in on this more advanced material in class, but otherwise you are welcome to go through it on your own.

 <table>
   <tbody>